omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 c(y, z)
 ```

-The only really complicated part of it is how we handle the lazy assignment.
+The only complicated part of it is how we handle the lazy assignment.
 We need to use `delayedAssign` for this, and we need the evaluation environment to be the environment that includes the values and the assignment environment to be the one we stored in the `bind` function.
-The difficult bit is getting the expression to evaluate into this function.
+The difficult bit is getting the expression evaluated.
 We cannot evaluate it, that is what we are actively trying to avoid, so we need to give it as an expression.
 This expression, however, will not be evaluated until later, and in a different scope, so we cannot simply use the `bindings$bindings` list for the expression.
 We need to substitute the expression into an expression for the entire assignment and then evaluate it.
-The `eval(substitute(...))` pattern is how we can achieve this; in this function it is split over two lines for readability, but it is the simple trick of using substitute to get an expression into another expression and then evaluating it.
+The `eval(substitute(...))` pattern is how we can achieve this; in this function, it is split over two lines for readability, but it is the simple trick of using substitute to get an expression into another expression and then evaluating it.

 If this whole exercise in expressions, substitutions, and evaluation makes your head spin, then take a deep breath and read on.
 We will have a deeper look at this in the next two chapters.